lightbend/kalix-jvm-sdk/samples/java-spring-valueentity-customer-registry/README.md

-# java-spring-valueentity-customer-registry
+# Value Entity Customer Registry

+## Designing

 To understand the Kalix concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/java/development-process.html) in the documentation.

+## Developing

-This project contains the framework to create a Kalix application by adding Kalix components.
-To understand more about these components, see [Developing services](https://docs.kalix.io/services/).
-Spring-SDK is an experimental feature and so far there is no [official](https://docs.kalix.io/) documentation.
-Examples can be found [here](https://github.com/lightbend/kalix-jvm-sdk/tree/main/samples) in the folders with "spring" in their name.
+This project demonstrates the use of Value Entity and View components.
+To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and in particular the [Java section](https://docs.kalix.io/java/)

+## Building

 Use Maven to build your project: